 Average Reviews:

-"The Totem Pole" is an excellent, lavishly illustrated history of totem poles as cultural objects in the native cultures of the Northwest Coast of North America (where they originated) and well beyond, their banning by the Canadian government in the 1880s, and their renaissance since the lifting of the ban in 1956 (though the Kwakwaka'wakw or Kwakiutl people continued to raise them despite the ban).
+(More customer reviews)"The Totem Pole" is an excellent, lavishly illustrated history of totem poles as cultural objects in the native cultures of the Northwest Coast of North America (where they originated) and well beyond, their banning by the Canadian government in the 1880s, and their renaissance since the lifting of the ban in 1956 (though the Kwakwaka'wakw or Kwakiutl people continued to raise them despite the ban).
 It also goes far beyond their origin to show how totem poles were adopted by native peoples across North America as cultural symbols and tourist art and how they have become highly valued objects in museums (ranging from Canada's Museum of Civilization near Ottawa to others in New York City, London, Berlin, Madrid, and Tokyo) and parks (ranging from Vancouver, B.C., Canada's Stanley Park, to PepsiCo's Donald Kendall Sculpture Garden in Purchase, NY, to sites in Sweden and Japan, to give just a few examples).

 While the book is somewhat academic in its style (the authors are an emeritus professor of Art of the North at the University of Alaska and a professor at Bard College's Graduate Center in New York City), it is easily accessible to the general reader, and its illustrations make it a delight even as a "coffee-table" book.
 Its seven appendices cover everything from a selected list of books about poles to a list of poles raised in and for native communities and a very extensive list of references (14 pp.) and help to make the book a useful reference, as well as a the main text makes it a delight to read.